Quarterbacks have come to Philadelphia and have generally played their best football here. Another project has arrived.

 Edwards is now a suspect looking to resurrect his career.
 He's in the right place, healthy after a full season off to rehab a shoulder injury and mentally prepared for the challenge of an Eagles coaching staff that thrives on building quarterbacks.

 McNabb became one of the greatest quarterbacks in franchise history after that 1999 draft, far outpacing a celebrated quarterback class that included flameouts like Tim Couch, Akili Smith and Cade McNown.
 Why did McNabb make it when others missed?
 Reid deserves credit for helping sculpt McNabb, and Koy Detmer, and A.J.
-Feeley and Jeff Garcia and
+Feeley and Jeff Garcia and Michael Vick and Kevin Kolb.
+There have been misses -- Mike McMahon was not productive in 2005 and Vince Young was not consistent enough outside of a huge road win over the Giants in 2011.

 The track record is a good one for Reid and his coaching staff.
 The Eagles work their quarterbacks hard, make them accountable and do the little things that make such a big difference.
 Quarterbacks coach Doug Pederson has the responsibility for building Edwards' mechanics, improving his decision-making and helping Edwards advance beyond a style of play that has been labeled as tentative, at best.